-My Society My Organization My Work Country Principal HR Problems Main Contributing Factors Issues Being Addressed Contributions/ Constraints Example: Longstanding: Depending on the definition of homelessness, between 150 000 and 1 000 000 Government cuts in social programs Promotion of ESC rights Lack of clear information on homeless populations Canada people are homeless in Canada (Canadian Alliance to End Homelessness, 2012).
-Lack of affordable housing Poverty Activist working with affected women and children/Lack of Disability communication between similar NGOs Example: Canada Emerging: Child Poverty: Almost 1 in 5 children in Canada lived in poverty in 2013.
+My Work Contributions/ Constraints Lack of clear information on homeless populations Activist working with affected women and children/Lack of communication between similar NGOs Activist working with Campaign 2000, a cross-Canada public education movement/Lack of awareness among Canadians My Organization Issues Being d Promotion of ESC rights Promotion of ESC rights Main Contributing Factors Government cuts in social programs Lack of affordable housing Poverty Disability Government deferred investment in social programs My Society Principal HR Problems Longstanding: Depending on the definition of homelessness, between 150 000 and 1 000 000 people are homeless in Canada (Canadian Alliance to End Homelessness, 2012).
+Emerging: Child Poverty: Almost 1 in 5 children in Canada lived in poverty in 2013.
 The rate of child poverty in Canada has increased from 15.8% in 1989 to 19% in 2013.
 Child poverty rates are nearly double for Indigenous children, at 40 %.
-Government deferred investment in social programs Promotion of ESC rights Activist working with Campaign 2000, a cross-Canada public education movement/Lack of awareness among Canadians
+Country Example: Canada Example: Canada